 Potential risks of shatter

-The potency of shatter due to the high levels of THC in it can make it harmful for those unused to THC drugs.
-A single hit of shatter can contain more than 10 times the amount of THC contained in medical-grade marijuana and hits the brain rapidly.
-This can lead to negative side effects such as hysteria, hallucinations, delusions, and anxiety in those with a low THC tolerance.
+The potency of shatter due to the high levels of THC in it can make it harmful for those who do not regularly use it.
+A single hit of shatter can contain more than 10 times the amount of THC contained in medical-grade marijuana and impacts the brain rapidly.
+This can lead to negative side effects such as hysteria, hallucinations, delusions, and anxiety in individuals with a low THC tolerance.[6]

 Shatter bought at street level may also contain harmful chemicals left over from the production process.
 Traces of butane and other solvents used in production may remain in shatter if the chemical process is not completed fully or rushed.
 This can lead to users inhaling harmful chemicals that can damage internal organs and the brain.